ongaunjie1/pycaret_automl_streamlit/README.md

 * pycaret's documentation: https://pycaret.gitbook.io/docs/get-started/modules
 * Strealit app deployed at Streamlit community cloud: https://automlapp-pycaret.streamlit.app/

-# This repository will showcase the simplest implementation of PyCaret into a streamlit app (only using model comparison)
+# This repository will showcase the simplest implementation of PyCaret into a streamlit app (only using pycaret's default settings)
-* Refer to the last section below for a more in-depth use case of PyCaret, adding in other features such as data-preprocessing, model creation, model tuning, model evaluation, model saving.
+* Refer to the last section below for an example of running PyCaret in a notebook with additional features such as fine-tuning, model evaluation and model saving.
-* These features can be added to the streamlit app if desire.

 # What does pandas-profiling do ?
 * Pandas-Profiling is a Python library that provides a simple and efficient way to perform exploratory data analysis (EDA) on a Pandas DataFrame.
 The library generates a comprehensive HTML report with various statistical and visual insights into the structure and characteristics of the dataset.